Sperm donation laws by country: UK

 The Human Fertilisation and Embryology Authority (HFEA) sets a limit of 10 families within the UK which can be created using the gametes of one donor.
-However, there is no limit to the number of children which may be born to each such family from the same donor.
+However, there is no limit to the number of children who may be born to each such family from the same donor.
 A donor may set a lower limit and may impose conditions on the use of his sperm.

-Sperm may be exported from the UK but exports are subject to restrictions and have to be notified to the HFEA.
-Donors must give their permission for export, and normally their donations will not be exported until the 10 family limit within the UK has been reached.
-In practice this means that only vials from the most fertile donors and those who donate over a longer period of time than the norm will be exported.
-Restrictions on exports include ensuring that these are only to approved clinics in any given jurisdiction, and that the use of vials is traceable.
-Exports to EU states are subject to the EU Tissues Directive which satisfies these criteria.
-Offspring numbers will thus be limited in each country to which an individual's sperm is exported by the rules in those countries, and UK sperm banks rarely, if ever, impose additional limits.
-The risk of consanguinity is therefore negligible although some individual donors may produce substantial numbers of offspring if they donate for a long period of time.
-Because of this, sperm banks operating in the UK tend to limit the length of time for which a man may donate his sperm to six months or a year.

-Special permission is required from the HFEA for the export of embryos.

-Some clinics exchange vials with clinics in other countries by mutual export and import to enable them to use samples from a wider pool of donors.

 The HFEA allows donor conceived people aged 16 and older who were born after 1 August 1991 to request information about their half siblings conceived from the same donor.
 At 18, they can join the HFEA's Donor Sibling Link, which allows donor conceived people to find their genetic siblings and share contact details.
 Requested information does not include information about siblings from the same donor born abroad, so it may not tell the DCP their total number of genetic siblings if the sperm was imported or exported.

 Donor conceived people in the UK have the right to know the identity of the donor when the person reaches the age of 18, if treatment was in the UK and conception occurred after March 31, 2005.
 Donors who donated between 1 August 1991 and 31 March 2005 can remove their own anonymity.
 Despite fears in the medical profession, the number of donors actually increased after anonymity was removed.
 In 2007, a parliamentary committee recommended that birth certificates include the identity of the donor, but this has not yet been legislated.